hed-standard/hed-specification/docs/Appendix_B.md

  ~ If the corresponding unit class has default units, those are assumed.

 **HED_UNITS_INVALID:** HED tag value has incorrect or invalid units.
- ~ The HED tag has a value with units that are invalid or not of the correct unit class for the tag.
+ ~ A HED tag has a value with units that are invalid or not of the correct unit class for the tag.
  ~ A typical mistake is to use unit modifiers with units that are not SI units.

 **HED_VALUE_INVALID:** The value substituted for a placeholder (`#`) is not valid.
- ~ The value may be incompatible with the specified value class.
+ ~ A tag value is incompatible with the specified value class.
- ~ Values with no value class may contain invalid characters.
+ ~ A tag value with no value class is assumed to be a label and may contain invalid characters.
- ~ The value is a schema node name.
+ ~ A tag value is a schema node name.

 **HED_VERSION_DEPRECATED:** (WARNING) The HED version is deprecated.
  ~ It is strongly recommended that a current version be used as these deprecated